Damla Sönmez: Early life and education

-Damla Sönmez is an only child born to parents of Circassian descent.
+Damla Sönmez is an only child.
+Her maternal family is Abkhazian immigrants.
+Her paternal grandparent is of Circassian descent who immigrated to Diyarbakır from Syria.
 Her father is an engineer and programmer, and her mother works as an architect.
 Her biggest passion as a child was theater and cinema.
 She began to study at theater studios early on.
 During school years, Damla constantly played on stage, and began to appear in commercials on television.
 In those years she was promised a great future already.

 After graduating from Saint Joseph French High School in Istanbul, she was accepted to Université de La Sorbonne Nouvelle Paris in the Theatre department.
 She studied for a year in Paris before being awarded a scholarship to the Yeditepe University Fine Arts Theatre Department in Istanbul.
 Sönmez also studied semi-timed 2 years violin and 1 year piano in Mimar Sinan University State Conservatory.
-She had later attended Jillian O’Dowd's Contemporary Acting Workshop at the London Dramatic School of Arts and worked with Stuart Burney at the Black Nexxus Academy in New York.
+She had later attended Jillian O’Dowd's Contemporary Acting Workshop at the London Dramatic School of Art and worked with Stuart Burney at the Black Nexxus Academy in New York.

 Career

 Films

 In 2009, she starred in Bornova Bornova and won the "Best Supporting Actress" at the 46th Golden Orange Film Festival, alongside other awards at the Sadri Alışık Awards and the Flying Broom International Women's Film Festival.
 She became the Young President of the festival at the 18th Broom Broom Women Films Festival in 2015 and she won the 21st Golden Boll Film Festival and the Best Actress Award at the Milano International Film Festival (MIFF) for her role in the film "Sea Level (Deniz Seviyesi)".
+She starred in film Sibel about Turkish bird language and released many international festivals.
+She won "Sadri Alışık Best Actress Award".
+With Ali Atay, she played in the surreal art house film Sen Aydınlatırsın Geceyi which was released at the Toronto International Film Festival and period film Ayla which was selected as the Turkish entry for the Best Foreign Language Film at the 90th Academy Awards.